island-is/regulations/packages/api-server/README.md

 - `GET /api/v1/regulation/:name/d/:date/diff/:earilerDate`
   Returns a version of a regulation as it was on a specific `date`, showing the total chances since `earlierDate`
+- `GET /api/v1/regulation/:name/on/:date`
+  Returns a version of a regulation as it will be on any specific `date`

 You can add `/pdf` to the end of all of the above regulation endpoints, to download a PDF version.